thuanGIT/grocery-chat-bot/app/utilities/README.md

 ### GoogleMapGeocoding

-The wrapper class `GoogleMapGeoCoding` gives a quick way to convert adress name into a coordinates composed of a lattitude, and a longtitude.
-This class also supports the reverse operation (i.e. from coordinates to address name.
+The wrapper class `GoogleMapGeoCoding` gives a quick way to convert address name into a coordinates composed of a latitude, and a longitude.
+This class also supports the reverse operation (i.e. from coordinates to address name).

 #### Usage